R. H. Boyd: Early life

 In 1868, Boyd married Laura Thomas, who died less than a year later.
-In 1871 he married Harriett Albertine Moore.
+In 1871, he married Harriett Albertine Moore.

 Religious career

-In 1869 Boyd was baptized in Hopewell Baptist Church in Navasota, Texas.
+In 1869, Boyd was baptized in Hopewell Baptist Church in Navasota, Texas.
 Shortly thereafter, he felt called to the ministry and was ordained as a minister in 1871.
-Subsequently, he served as a pastor to several Texas churches, including the Nineveh Baptist Church in Grimes City, the Union Baptist Church in Palestine, and the Mount Zion Baptist Church in San Antonio, and helped to organize other churches in Palestine (including South Union Missionary Baptist Church), Waverly, Old Danville, Navasota, and Crockett.
-In 1870 he helped organize the first black Baptist association in Texas, the Texas Negro Baptist Convention, and served as its missionary and educational secretary from 1870 to 1874.
-In 1876 he represented black Texas Baptists at the Centennial Exposition in Philadelphia.
+Subsequently, he served as a pastor to several Texas churches, including the Nineveh Baptist Church in Grimes County, the Union Baptist Church in Palestine, and the Mount Zion Baptist Church in San Antonio, and helped to organize other churches in Palestine (including South Union Missionary Baptist Church), Waverly, Old Danville, Navasota, and Crockett.
+In 1870, he helped organize the first black Baptist association in Texas, the Texas Negro Baptist Convention, and served as its missionary and educational secretary from 1870 to 1874.
+In 1876, he represented black Texas Baptists at the Centennial Exposition in Philadelphia.

-While in Texas, Boyd became concerned that the Sunday school materials and other publications of the Southern Baptist Convention and American Baptist Publication Society, which were produced by white people, did not meet the needs of African American Baptists.
+While in Texas, Boyd became concerned that the Sunday school materials and other publications of the Southern Baptist Convention and American Baptist Publication Society, which were produced by white people, did not meet the needs of African-American Baptists.
 He became interested in publishing black-authored materials for use in churches and Sunday schools.
 Because this view was not shared by all members of the Texas Negro Baptist Convention, in 1893 Boyd left that association to form the General Missionary Baptist Convention of Texas.
-In 1894 and 1895 he produced his first pamphlets for use in black Baptist Sunday schools.
+In 1894 and 1895, he produced his first pamphlets for use in black Baptist Sunday schools.
 At the 1895 annual meeting of National Baptist Convention in St. Louis, Missouri, he pressed for the creation of a publishing board for the black Baptists and received the support of Elias C. Morris, president of the National Baptist Convention.
-In 1896 he resigned from his church positions in Texas and moved to Nashville to establish the National Baptist Publishing Board, arriving there on November 7, 1896.
+In 1896, he resigned from his church positions in Texas and moved to Nashville to establish the National Baptist Publishing Board, arriving there on November 7, 1896.